rajajagjitsingh/AssetApp/README.md

 This Module demonstrates ability to add, edit, view assets in a grid and a map view.

 Due to privacy, I redeveloped this app for the purpuse of this assignment and created it in a whole new private repository.
-It utilizes Kendo UI React Framework with a trial license key and Google firebase for authentication and NOSQL storage.
+It utilizes Kendo UI React Framework with a trial license key and Google firebase for authentication and NOSQL Firebase storage.

 In this repository there is a quick preview demo of the app running locally on my machine.